Mustafa3946/Lucas-Kanade-3D-Optical-Flow/README.md

 This is an implementation of Lucas-Kanade optical flow method for three dimensional images like NIFTI, DICOM etc. A demo with test dataset is provided.

 Please cite As
-Mustafa, Mohammad A.R.
+"Mustafa, Mohammad A.R.
 (2016) A data-driven learning approach to image registration.
-University of Nottingham.
+University of Nottingham"